tylim88/FirelordJSDoc/README.md

 of [FirelordJS](https://github.com/tylim88/Firelordjs)

-all contents is in the docs folder
+all contents are in the `docs` folder